JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 There are two other scopes on which packages can be installed.
 NPM allows distinguishing between packages that are needed to develop the project and packages that are needed in the final product being built.

 R does not come with such convenience but could perhaps be useful, for instance throughout the book we used the usethis package to develop packages from setting it up to adding packages to the `DESCRIPTION` file, and more.
-Perhaps one would like to make this a "developer" dependency so that other developers that pull the package from Github have usethis installed and readily available.
+Perhaps one would like to make this a "developer" dependency so that other developers that pull the package from GitHub have usethis installed and readily available.
 The advantage is that this dependency would not be included in the final product, that is, usethis is not required to use the package (only to develop it) and therefore is not installed by the user.

 As stated in the previous chapter, file size matters in JavaScript; it is, therefore, crucial that dependencies that are used only for development are not included in the final JavaScript file.
 With NPM this can be done by using the `--save-dev` flag, e.g.: `npm install webpack --save-dev` to install webpack.
 This is how it will be eventually installed as it is needed to prepare the final product (minify, bundle, etc.) but is not required to run the bundled file(s).